Police identify suspect, victim in murder-suicide on Saturday

 The tragic scene unfolded in the 400 block of Charles Street just after 3 p.m.

-Deputy Chief Thomas Verdi said the victim, Oscar shot and killed Berta on the street.
+Deputy Chief Thomas Verdi said Oscar shot and killed Berta on the street.

 “After he shot and killed her, he fled into a house on Charles Street.
 We spent well over an hour trying to make contact with him to no avail,” Verdi said.